sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

-# Documentation of meter primitive classes.
+# Documentation of meter primitive parts classes.

 ## Table of contents
 * Introduction